Libera-Chat/libera-chat.github.io/content/_guides/bots.md

 Litharge uses [AutoRegister](https://github.com/ncoevoet/AutoRegister) to create accounts on the bot based on network services accounts.
-Currently, the controls for directly managing channel/capability associtations are restricted and can only be accessed by network staff.
+Currently, the controls for directly managing channel/capability associations are restricted and can only be accessed by network staff.

 This means, when you remove flags for a user you must also request staff